How to Pet-Proof Your Holiday House

 Avoid Toxic Decorations

 A lot of pet owners are surprised to find that tinsel is incredibly dangerous for pets.
 In fact, it’s one of the leading causes of holiday-related deaths for pets around the Christmas season.
-Tinsel can easily wrap are vital organs inside of your dog or cat when ingested.
+Tinsel can easily wrap around vital organs inside of your dog or cat when ingested.

 Mistletoe is also poisonous to both dogs and cats, along with other small animals.
 If you like the look of mistletoe, opt for the plastic replicas and hang it someplace your pet can’t reach.
 Holly, poinsettia and pine needles are also toxic to pets.